 - 1. Registration for a degree audit and the application for a degree certificate must be submitted to the Student Administration no later than 20 working days before the degree audit in question is to be held. - 2.
-The student must submit the final study programme to the Student Administration no later than the day on which the period of 20 working days referred to in paragraph 1 commences. - 3.
+The student must submit the final study programme to the Student Administration no later than the day on which the period referred to in paragraph 1 commences. - 3.
 All requirements must be met and all results must have been submitted to the Student Administration (Shared Service Center) no later than five working days before the meeting for the degree audit in question. - 4.
-The Student Administration is entitled to put forward a student for a degree audit if it has determined that the student has met all the obligations required for the degree audit.
-The Student Administration will inform the student of its intention to put the student forward for the degree audit, in response to which the student can indicate that he or she does not yet wish to be put forward for the degree audit, because he/she wants to improve one of his/her results or wants to supplement his/her examination programme.
+The Student Administration has the possibility of putting a student forward for the degree audit if it has established that the student has met all the obligations for the degree audit.
+The Student Administration will inform the student of its intention to put the student forward for the degree audit.
+The Student Administration will drop its intention when the student indicates within the specified period that he/she wishes to improve a result or wishes to supplement his/her examination programme.
 In that case, the student will have the opportunity to do so during the rest of the current academic year.

-Article 13 Withdrawal or absence from an examination or degree audit
+Article 13 Withdrawal or absence

-1. It will be possible to withdraw from an examination via the examination registration system up to 14 working days before the examination takes place.
-It is also possible to withdraw from participation in an examination after this deadline as passed, but no later than three working days before the examination in question, at the central examination desk.2
+- 1. It will be possible to withdraw from an examination via the examination registration system up to 14 working days before the examination takes place.
+It is also possible to withdraw from participation in an examination after this deadline as passed, but no later than three working days before the examination in question, at the central examination desk.2 - 2.
+Withdrawal from a degree audit is possible up to the day before the meeting for the audit in question is due to be held; this is arranged with the Student Administration. - 3.
+Any student who has withdrawn from an examination or a degree audit should re-register on a subsequent occasion, in accordance with the provisions of Article 10 and Article 12, respectively.